• Skip to primary navigation

 Git Log Filter With Commit Message

 The above output displays all commits that contain the word commit in its commit message.
-This can be helpful when you’re trying to find a specific commit or narrow down your search.
+This can be helpful when trying to find a specific commit or narrow your search.

 Filter by Date

-Git log can be filtered by date using the –before and –after flags.
-These flags accept a wide range of date formats, but the two most commonly used are relative references and full dates.
+The Git log can be filtered by date using the –before and –after flags.
+These flags accept a wide range of date formats, but relative references and full dates are the two most commonly used.

 If we want to get a list of commits after June 24, 2022, we could use this command: